1. Qualifying Employment

 To qualify for the LRAP, a graduate must work for a nonprofit organization or an agency of government in law-related employment that makes substantial use of legal skills.

 LRAP loans will be granted on a semiannual basis, assisting participants with all qualified student loan payments to be made in the following six months.
-At the end of six months, the LRAP loan will be forgiven (canceled) when the participant demonstrates that he or she has met the employment and income requirements and made all the qualified educational loan payments.
+At the end of six months, the LRAP loan will be forgiven (canceled) when the participant demonstrates that they have met the employment and income requirements and made all the qualified educational loan payments.
 (See exception for participants in judicial clerkships of less than two years under Qualifying Employment.)

 Because most educational loans offer a six-month grace period following graduation, graduates going directly into qualifying employment will not receive their first LRAP loan until approximately six months after graduation.